huan/brolog/README.md

 ## V1.1 (May 2017)

-1. Support to create individual instances.(We only have one singleton instance before)
+1. Support for creating individual instances.(We only have one singleton instance before)

 ## v1.0 (Apr 2017)